FyreSoftware/Fyreactyl-v2/readme.md

 So, the repository has 4 parts:

 - `client` A React application.
-- `components` Graphics components used in `client`.
-The package has hot reload.
+- `common` Logic shared between client and server.
 - `NestJS` The NestJS application.
-- `business-logic` Logic shared between client and server.
-The package has hot reload.

 ## How to start it